-This is created when you unpack the VIVO distribution file (see Download the VIVO source code, below).
-This is where you will create your build.properties file (see Specify build properties), and where you will make any modifications to the VIVO theme or code.
+This is created when you unpack the VIVO distribution file (Download VIVO Source code).
+This is where you will create your build properties file (see Specify build properties), and where you will make any modifications to the VIVO theme or code.
 You can create this wherever you choose.